utlib/discover-archives/docs/documentation/discover-archives-accessibility.md

 Please note that any AtoM-related web accessibility improvements should be submitted to the public release of AtoM via Artefactual Systems for sustainability and maintenance issues.

-Staff should refer to internal Discover Archives documentation for a web accessible finding aid template, checklist, and information about the "Generate PDF" feature in AtoM.
+U of T staff should refer to [internal Discover Archives documentation](https://connect.library.utoronto.ca/DA/Discover%20Archives%20Policies%20and%20Procedures/Discover%20Archives%20Accessibility/#) for access to a web accessible finding aid template, checklist, and information about the "Generate PDF" feature in AtoM.

 PDF legacy finding aid remediation is ongoing across Discover Archives repositories.

-Additional documentation around web accessibility, AtoM, and Discover Archives will be added to this page.
+Additional public documentation around web accessibility as it relates to AtoM and Discover Archives will be added to this page in the future.